If you are looking for the FREE Pet Owner Education Resources for Dog Owners CLICK HERE

 BEN now has its own Facebook group.
 We’ve discussed conditioned emotional responses and can they be put “on cue”, a dog “guarding” the child in the family (or not), what to do when differences between you and local shelters crop up, and more issues presented as behavior problems that may not be, and MUCH more!

 This month we continue with last month’s topic “Identifying and Measuring Emotions in Animals Part II.”
 This month we take up where we left off discussing new ways to measure emotions in animals and what it means for pet professionals.
-It will be on Wednesday, August 3rd at 1:00 PM Mountain Time.

 This month’s BEN Webinar is “Identifying and Measuring Emotions in Animals Part I,” is completed, but come and learn about some exciting new research about emotions and their causes in our video and audio replays.